 Cultural and Spiritual Aspects of nursing care examines the beliefs and practices of individuals and groups.
-Emphasis is placed on methods of providing cultural and spiritual care in the nursing practice role.
-The Christian Social Justice Principles of The Dignity of the Human Person and The Call to Family and Community are incorporated into the course.
+Emphasis is placed on methods of providing cultural and spiritual care within the framework of the nursing practice role.
+The Catholic Social Justice Principles of The Dignity of the Human Person and The Call to Family and Community are incorporated into the course.
 Prerequisites: N304 or with permission of the Dean.